Skip to content

 Glas Bheinn — common questions

-Glas Bheinn is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 647m of ascent and takes most walkers 4-7 hours.
-Terrain: The Clashgour estate road is firm gravel.
+Glas Bheinn carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 14km, 647m of ascent and a 4-7 hour day on the standard route.
+Ground conditions: The Clashgour estate road is firm gravel.

-When is the best time to climb Glas Bheinn?
+What's the best month to climb Glas Bheinn?

 Reasonable signal at Forest Lodge / A82; nothing on the upper hill